drflorianberger/TPUCU25/_build/html/_sources/week4/s_to_m_motors.md

 - Force

-The force-dependent behavior of single molecular motors has been studied with optical traps
+The force-dependent behavior of single molecular motors has been studied with optical traps.

 ### Force-velocity relation

-The velocity of a motor decreases with an opposing force
+The velocity of a motor decreases with an opposing force.

 ```{figure} forcevelo.png
 ---